7 Essential RV Kitchen Accessories

 Bonus Kid-Essential Item: Leak-Proof Cups

 At home, we have a strict rule that all food and drinks stay in the kitchen.
 Spills and stains are much more manageable on a non-porous surface, like the kitchen floor.
 In the RV world, the majority of the flooring is carpet, including the area below the kitchen table, making it a catch-all — for everything.
 Though it’s nearly impossible to keep food off the floor, using spill and leak-proof cups makes a huge difference.
 We couldn’t live without them.
+We hope you enjoyed these 7 essential RV kitchen accessories.

 Do you like Haley’s articles?
 Check out her bio below!
 You can also follow her travels on her blog, The Hobson Homestead.